Connecting FireWire to Modern Computers: A Complete Guide for Adapters, Drivers, and Troubleshooting

 IEEE 1394a (FireWire 400)

-• IEEE 1394b (FireWire 800): This type of connection features a 9-pin connector and supports speeds of up to 800 Mbps (the actual speed is approximately 700-750 Mbps).
+• IEEE 1394b (FireWire 800): This type of connection uses a 9-pin connector and supports speeds up to 800 Mbps (actual speeds are approximately 700-750 Mbps).

 IEEE 1394b (FireWire 800)